Coat of arms of Lesotho

 The coat of arms of Lesotho was adopted on 4 October 2006, after Lesotho's 40th anniversary of independence.
-Pictured is a crocodile on a Basotho shield.
+Pictured is a koena (crocodile) on a Basotho shield.
 This is the symbol of the dynasty of Lesotho's largest ethnicity, the Bakoena.
 Behind the shield there are two crossed weapons, an assegai (lance) and a knobkierie (club).
-To the left and right of the shield are supporters of the shield, two Basutho horses.
+To the left and right of the shield are supporters of the shield, two Basotho horses.
 In the foreground there is a ribbon with the national motto of Lesotho: Khotso, Pula, Nala (Sesotho, to English: Peace, Rain, Prosperity).
 The crocodile on the shield has been retained from the arms of Basutoland, the predecessor to Lesotho.

+Colonial Basutoland

+The colony of Basutoland was granted a coat of arms on 20 March 1951.
+These arms depicted a crocodile and featured the motto KHOTSO KE NALA (Peace is Prosperity).